appold-mayfair/sundial_docs/technical-spec/0-frontmatter/2-abstract.rst

 - L2 block storage
 - Fraud proof validation

-Overall, Midgard aims to be a scalable, secure backbone for the Cardano ecosystem.
+Overall, Sundial aims to be a scalable, secure backbone for the Cardano ecosystem.

 Contributors
 ------------